 If you ever hear of anyone having their account banned get the word out.
 Maybe if we rally to the defense of someone who has a quality Twitter account they will reconsider and unban them.

-NOTE: Twitter usernames are limited to 15 characters.
+NOTE: Twitter usernames are still limited to 15 characters.

 Official Twitter Pages About Twitter Limits: